efigence/redmine_visible_member_email/README.md

 # Redmine Visible Member Email plugin

-Redmine plugin which enables displaying user emails next to usernames on project members settings page (for new members, as well as inside the table containing users already assigned).
+Redmine plugin which enables displaying user emails next to usernames on project members settings page (for new members, as well as for ones already assigned).

 # Requirements